li-jin-1998/Image-/README.md

 ## Overview

 The Image Viewer is a simple yet powerful desktop application built using Python and the PyQt5 framework.
-It allows users to open, view, and interact with image files in various formats such as PNG, XPM, JPG, and BMP.
+It allows users to open, view, and interact with image files in various formats such as PNG, XPM, JPG,TIFF, and BMP.
 The application features intuitive zooming capabilities, pixel value display, and custom background color adjustments based on pixel values.

 ## Features